-As a service member, you will be placed with one service site for your year-long term.
-Service Sites are community organizations that operate in partnership with one of our fifteen host sites, statewide organizations that help run FoodCorps in each of the places FoodCorps serves: Arizona, Arkansas, California, Connecticut, Georgia, Hawai'i, Iowa, Maine, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Oregon, and Washington, D.C.
+As a service member, you will be placed with one Service Site for your year-long term.
+Service Sites are community organizations that operate in partnership with one of our eighteen Host Sites, statewide organizations that help run FoodCorps in each of the places we serve: Arizona, Arkansas, California, Connecticut, Georgia, Hawai'i, Iowa, Maine, Massachusetts, Michigan, Mississippi, Montana, New Jersey, New Mexico, New York, North Carolina, Oregon, and Washington, D.C.

 Visit WHERE YOU’LL SERVE to learn more about our Host Sites, their work, the Service Sites they partner with, and what your service might look like in each location.

 WHAT YOU’LL GET

 For your year of full-time AmeriCorps service, you are eligible to receive the following benefits: